xsojs/css/README.md

 > XSO CSS works like StyleX but supports LESS and SASS/SCSS logic structures.

-This pure JavaScript framework brings a new way to build your CSS, in a much more practical way, less verbose, without limitations, and with no compilations.
+This pure JavaScript framework brings a new way to build your CSS, in a much more practical way, less verbose, without limitations, and with **no compilations**.

 All CSS is generated on run-time and injected into `<style>`s in the HTML.